Juelin-Liu/MaximalClique/README.md

 Modern CPUs provide SIMD intrinsics that handle 128, 256, or even 512 bits in one instruction.
 In this case, the SIMD instructions allow intersecting two bit-arrays within one cycle if the degree of the root vertex is smaller than the number of bits that the CPU can handle.

 For selecting the pivot vertex, there is also good news.
 Since it only interests in finding the pivot vertex v that maximizes |P ⋂ N(v)|, we don’t need to explore which positions are 1s, instead, we only need to count the number of 1 bit in the result.
-The  `_mm_popcnt_u64` intrinsic counts 64 bits in one instruction.
+This can be done using  `_mm_popcnt_u64` intrinsic, which counts number of 1s in 64 bits in one instruction.

 Now, the set intersection is in O(|N(u)|).
 However, it is more like in O(1) given the amount of bits the CPU can handle using SIMD instructions.